-Tea tree oil is another very popular essential oil and there is a wide variety of beneficial ways that you can use it on your body.
+Tea tree oil is another very popular essential oil for candida overgrowth and there is a wide variety of beneficial ways that you can use it on your body.
 However, please note that Tea Tree oil is poisonous if swallowed and should be avoided near the mouth or by ingestion.

-Tea tree essential oil, also known as Melaleuca, is beneficial for your skin and hair and can treat certain skin conditions; it’s a very effective antifungal.
-There is a wide variety of bacteria that this oil can slow down the growth of which; essential since bacteria can cause numerous diseases, ranging from pneumonia to strep throat.
+Tea tree essential oil, also known as Melaleuca, is beneficial for your skin and hair and can be a good essential oil to treat Candida certain skin conditions; it’s a very effective antifungal.
+There is a wide variety of bacteria that this essential oil can slow down the growth of which; essential since bacteria can cause numerous diseases, ranging from pneumonia to strep throat.

-In addition to being helpful for keeping Candida at bay, Tea Tree oil is a good thing to have on hand due to its many benefits and can also be used in household cleaning and a deodorizer and insecticide.
+In addition to being helpful for keeping Candida in the gut at bay, Tea Tree oil is a good thing to have on hand due to its many benefits and can also be used in household cleaning and a deodorizer and insecticide.